octylFractal/mojankinator/README.md

 Usage
 =====
 This command expects to maintain all of its state in the directory where it is run.
-It uses a config file in this directory named `mojankinator.toml`, which should contain the following fields:
+It uses a config file in this directory named `config.toml`, which should contain the following fields:

 ```toml
 # The minimum version of the game to store in the repository